View the full College of

 David V. Powers, Ph.D., is the Dean of the College of Arts and Sciences and a Professor of Psychology at Seattle University.
 He received his B.S. from Louisiana State University and his Ph.D. from Washington University in St. Louis.
 He completed an internship at the VA Palo Alto Health Care System and held a postdoctoral fellowship in gerontology at Stanford University School of Medicine from 1995 – 1997.
 His scholarly publications and clinical practice include work in the areas of psychotherapy in older adults, Alzheimer’s care giving, and mental health advocacy.

-He is Past-President of the Society for Clinical Geropsychology and a member of Psychologists in Long Term Care.
-Dr. Powers served as the representative for both the American Psychological Association and Psychologists in Long Term Care to the National Coalition for Mental Health and Aging, and was a founding member of the APA/ABA Assessment of Capacity in Older Adults Joint Working Group.
+Dr. Powers is Past-President of the Society for Clinical Geropsychology and a member of Psychologists in Long Term Care. he served as the representative for both the American Psychological Association and Psychologists in Long Term Care to the National Coalition for Mental Health and Aging, and was a founding member of the APA/ABA Assessment of Capacity in Older Adults Joint Working Group.
 He also served as the Aging Special Interest Group (SIG) Leader for the Association of Behavioral and Cognitive Therapy, and as the APA Liaison to the Commission on Law and Aging of the American Bar Association.
 Dr. Powers worked in part time private practice with Comprehensive Geriatric Services in Towson, Maryland from 1998 – 2002.